 3. Your file will be blank.
 Close the file without saving or altering.

 The underscore file is your recovered file.
-It will also be larger than your original.
+It will also be much larger than your original.
 Mine was 4.1 megs which shot up to 10.8.
 When you go into your file later and edit it, it will go back down to the size it was originally.

-This is what I deleted:
+This is what I deleted in the Prefs file:

 A word about finding the correct offending command